The My Off Road Radio, MORRFlate Off Road 4 Tire Inflation Deflation Kit- Inflate, Deflate, Equalize up to 4 Tires at Once!

 To air up, connect the ball valve to an air source, open the ball valve, and turn on your air source.
 Air will flow from your air source, into all 4 of your tires.

-To check the PSI of your tires, turn off your air source (if using an air source that does not have a regulator or pressure switch), close the ball valve, wait 5 seconds for the tires to self-equalize, then attach your favorite gauge to the valve stem on the manifold.
+To check the PSI of your tires, turn off your air source (if using an air source that does not have a regulator or pressure switch), close the ball valve, wait 5 seconds for the tires to self-equalize, then attach your MORRFlate Digital Gauge to the valve stem on the manifold.
 The reading is what all of the connected tires are at.

 The MORRFlate 4 Tire Inflation Deflation Kit is Simple and Easy